juanchok12/Concentration-of-Banking/README.md

     c.
 [Phylogenetic Tree](#9)<br>

 ## Goal & Description <a id="0"></a>
 The goal is to quantitfy the concentration/decentralization/equilibrium of banking as a property/process/phenomena of in the economy from 2003-2023 by seeing trends in consolidated assets of large commercial banks and merging.
-We will focus on a juxtaposition between the Big Four banks and the rest of the large commercial banks in the U.S. The Big Four group includes:
+I will focus on a juxtaposition between the Big Four banks and the rest of the large commercial banks in the U.S. The Big Four group includes:

 * Chase
 * Bank of America
 * Wells Fargo
 * Citibank

-Additionally, we can observe the acquisition & merging activies by the Big Four to understand the state of banking in the U.S.
+Additionally, I can observe the acquisition & merging activies by the Big Four to understand the state of banking in the U.S.

 The *concentration of banking* is the tendency of capital centralizing more and more around a few financial institutions, creating a financial network where a small number of banks and industrial monopolies wield enormous power over production, investment, and commerce.